-- 229. WHEREFORE, Plaintiffs request that this Court: - a.
+- 196. WHEREFORE, Plaintiffs request that this Court: - a.
 Assume jurisdiction of this action; - b.
-Certify a class of court-involved youth (ages 7-21) who reside in New York City, who have been or are will be discharged from court-ordered settings in conjunction with juvenile delinquency or criminal proceedings, and who have not been or are not being provided access to appropriate educational services upon discharge; - c.
+Certify a class of court-involved youth (ages 7-21) who reside in New York City, who have been or are will be discharged from courtordered settings, and have not been or are not being provided access to appropriate educational services upon discharge; - c.
 Certify Subclass A, comprised of those class members, with and without disabilities, who were previously denied legally adequate education services while in court-ordered settings in New York City;